pink88/Tuiss2HA/README.md

 # Tuiss2HA
 This adds support for Tuiss Smartview blinds.
 These blinds use Bluetooth Low Energy and are controlled through a simple cover interface.
 This integration does not support RF control as used by the Tuiss remote control.

-For best results it is highly recommended to use [ESPHome Bluetooth Proxies](https://esphome.io/components/bluetooth_proxy.html) instead of and built in bluetooth adapter from Home Assitants own hardware or Raspberry Pi.
+For best results it is highly recommended to use [ESPHome Bluetooth Proxies](https://esphome.io/components/bluetooth_proxy.html) instead of and built in bluetooth adapter from Home Assistant's own hardware or Raspberry Pi.

 ## Supported Tuiss Hardware Versions and Prerequisites ##